SussexPAL/PythonCrashCourse/README.md

 [![Intro video](https://img.youtube.com/vi/HSeTorzswvc/0.jpg)](https://www.youtube.com/watch?v=HSeTorzswvc)

 You will no doubt come into problems while coding, however many years of experience someone has in programming, Google is still your best friend!
-Sites such as <a href="https://stackoverflow.com/">Stack Overflow</a>, <a href="https://www.w3schools.com/python/">W3schools</a>
+Sites such as <a href="https://stackoverflow.com/">Stack Overflow</a>, <a href="https://www.w3schools.com/python/">W3schools</a>.

+This course works by showing an associated video, and a link to the worksheet.
+You will need to download the worksheet by going to three horizontal dots near the top right of the screen and clicking download.
+OR you can hold down ```Ctrl``` ```Shift``` ```S``` to download the file.

 ## The course